Mission

 Finally...

 A journal is more than a transaction; it serves a community of like-minded writers and readers.
-As you prepare your submission, please also consider joining our community as a reader by subscribing below.
+As you prepare your submission, please also consider joining our community as a reader by subscribing.
 Each annual subscription includes two issues of poetry and prose by established and emerging poets and writers.

 A journal is more than a transaction; it is a community.
 Join us.